-Students in the MD/PhD program may fulfill their credit requirements for General Medical Sciences and Approved Technical Electives from the course credits they earned in the first two years of study in the MSTP program.
+Students in the MD/PhD program may fulfill their credit requirements for General Medical Sciences and Approved Technical Electives from course credits earned in their first two years of study in the medical school portion of the MSTP program.

 The individual curriculum outline (list of courses) for each focus area can be found at the end of this Handbook.
-The research focus areas include: Biomechanics Medical Imaging Medical Device Innovation and Entrepreneurship Tissue Engineering
+The research focus areas include:

+Medical Imaging Medical Device Innovation and Entrepreneurship Tissue Engineering Biomechanics/Regenerative Medicine